-The @test.Disabled and @test.Enabled decorators may be added above any test to enable or disable it.
+The @decorators.Disabled and @decorators.Enabled decorators may be added above any test to enable or disable it.
 They optionally accept a list of platforms, os versions or browser types.
 Examples:

-- @test.Disabled('xp') # Run everywhere except windows xp
+- @decorators.Disabled('xp') # Run everywhere except windows xp

-- @test.Disabled('debug') # Run everywhere except debug builds
+- @decorators.Disabled('debug') # Run everywhere except debug builds